 The District has a separation of cash duties in place.
 All cash is collected, recorded and banked by District Customer Representatives.
 The Senior Bookkeeper records the cash transactions into the accounting software and the Administrative Services Manager reconciles the cash accounts.
 The General Manager reviews the cash reconciliations.

 The Finance committee meets monthly to review financials and staff change requests that have a fiscal impact on the approved budget.

 Finance presents the results of the District's investments in a report on a quarterly basis.
-The District currently invests in the Local Investment Agency Fund (LAIF), Multi-Bank Securities (MBS), and Ventura County Pool.
-The District also has five Money Market Accounts at Pacific Western Bank.
+The District currently invests in the Local Investment Agency Fund (LAIF), California CLASS Prime Fund, and Ventura County Pool.
+The District also has seven Money Market Accounts at Pacific Western Bank.
 The District Investment policy is presented to the Board for annual review and approval.

 Monthly Financial Report

 The Board is presented with a monthly financial summary that has a year-to-date comparison to the previous year's total amounts.
 The goal of Governmental accounting is accountability rather than profitability.

 There are several Fiscal Policies that the Board must review each Fiscal year as required by Public Code.
 The Policies are, but not limited to: Investment, Conflict of Interest Code, Debt, and Reserves.

 Sources of Revenue

 1) Tax Apportionment - Property tax secured and unsecured.
 Property tax secured includes residential, commercial, industrial, farm-land, and undeveloped land.
 Property tax unsecured includes boats, trailers, planes, and recreational vehicles.
 Taxes combine to be about 67% of all revenues.